 In order to be eligible to enter the Children’s Television Series category, a minimum of five Award candidates listed on the form must be current AACTA members.
 In the event that less than five Award candidates are listed on the form, then all Award candidates listed must be current AACTA members.
 In the event that fewer than five Award candidates qualify for AACTA membership, then AFI membership will be counted as “AACTA membership” for the purposes of this rule.

-Please refer to the 7th AACTA Awards Rule Book for details of all Rules and Regulations.
+Please refer to the 7th AACTA Awards presented by Foxtel Rule Book for details of all Rules and Regulations.

 RULES & SUPPORTING DOCUMENT